ibm-maximo-dev/MaximoCoreMLVision/README.md

 1. Enter *Admin ID* and *Admin Password*
 1. Select *Back* link on the top menu

 ### Finally.....
 1. Classify an image by clicking the camera icon and selecting a photo from your photo library.
 To add a custom image in the simulator, drag the image from the Finder to the simulator window.
 1. Pull new versions of the visual recognition model with the refresh button in the bottom right.

 **Tip:** The classifier status must be `Ready` to use it.
 Check the classifier status in Watson Studio on the Visual Recognition instance overview page.
-1. By default both Maximo and Watson configurations are set to dummy values.
+1. By default both Maximo and Watson configurations are set to placeholder values.
 Before running classifications edit both configurations and add correct values.

 ## What to do next

-Create different classifiers for different use cases using [Watson Studio][watson_studio_visrec_tooling], configure this project with the new classifiers and test classifications.
+Create different classifiers for different use cases using [Watson Studio][watson_studio_visrec_tooling], configure this project with the new classifiers, collect or snap images related to the classifiers and test classifications.

 ## Resources